OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class03-ReleasesAndDeployments.md

 First, a few definitions.

 - [Releases] A Release is a snapshot of the Deployment Process at a specific time.
 Releases also includes a point-in-time snapshot of any associated assetts, such as any Packages, Scripts, and Variables.
 (Note that we'll be covering Variables in the next class, but this is important so it's appropriate to call it out now.)
-- [Deployments] When you Deploy a Release, you are executing the Depleoyment Process, with all the associated details, as they existed when the Release was created.
+- [Deployments] When you Deploy a Release, you are executing the Deployment Process, with all the associated details, as they existed when the Release was created.

 [![Link to YouTube video](https://img.youtube.com/vi/syfl59pR4ZU/0.jpg)](https://www.youtube.com/embed/syfl59pR4ZU)